You’re viewing this site from

 Incorporating regular exercise in your day to day life will help you have more energy and make you feel less stressed due to endorphins it creates.
 But you do not need to start training for a half-marathon quite yet.
 Start by walking, riding a bike, and doing low impact exercise like yoga.

 Studies have suggested that taking a 10-minute break to go on a walk can provide much more of an energy boost than downing a sugary snack.
 Plus, exercise can provide long term health benefits and help reduce the risks of health conditions like diabetes.

 We all know life can be stressful from time to time— especially in the past few months.
 But being always stressed can take a toll on you, as it can take up a lot of energy and make it hard to concentrate and relax.
 If you find yourself more stressed than usual, try meditation or breathing exercises like tai chi or yoga.
 If you feel that you need to speak with a medical professional about your stress, read our guide on the Friday mental health network.

-As always, please email the Friday Care Crew with any questions about your plan at email@example.com.
+As always, please contact the Friday Care Crew if you have any questions or concerns.